MBadriNarayanan/ClickbaitClassification/README.md

 # ClickbaitClassification
-Classifying clickbaits using modern NLP techniques and architectures.
+Classifying clickbaits : articles with potentially misleading titles, using state-of-the-art NLP architectures.

 Model used encoder layer of Transformer architecture